haxtheweb/edtechjoker/glossary.md

 ## Golang
 Golang, also known as Go, is a programming language developed by Google that's known for being fast and easy to use.
 It's designed for building reliable and efficient software, especially for large-scale systems.
-Go is popular for its simplicity, making it easier to learn and write clean, clear code.
+Go is popular for its simplicity, making it easier to learn and write clean, clear code

 ## SQL